Above: Patrick Quarm, Parallel Index , 2019.

 The current moment finds a process of decolonialism with many options to consider and ways to embrace a different social and cultural environment than we have today, while not stigmatizing the local as “primitive” and backward-looking.
 It certainly is not.
 Putting one’s “local traditions” into a mode of potential discovery is a viewpoint Patrick Quarm has embraced with openness, and he invites viewers of his paintings to discover with him the results of his investigations.

-For Patrick Quarm, this living in both technological and conventional social spheres is a big part of his hybrid identity.
-Other artists in many parts of the diaspora have explored their own hybrid relationships when seeking meaning to their existence.
+While several budding artists search for ways, like how to buy Instagram followers, to get their work noticed, this does not apply to these artists who seem to be attracting impressive traffic to their works.
+Say for Patrick Quarm, this living in both technological and conventional social spheres is a big part of his hybrid identity.
+Other artists in many parts of the diaspora have explored their own hybrid relationships when seeking meaning to their fame and existence.

 “Hybridity has become a trope employed in several areas of cultural research, theory, and analysis; and one of the most broadly used and reviewed concepts in postcolonial theory.”
 (Critiques of Hybridity | Thabit Alomari)